zhdenny/bar_assistant_database/README.md

 sqlite3 storage/bar-assistant/database.ba3.sqlite 'SELECT * FROM bars;'   <<----Command lists Bars and their Bar IDs

 #This will innitiate the database import
-#Replace "name_of_file.zip" with the database zip filename
+#Replace "name_of_file.zip" with the database zip filename.
+FULL FILENAME ONLY, WITHOUT PATHS.
 php artisan bar:import-recipes name_of_file.zip
 ```
 4. You will be asked to enter the Bar ID of the bar you want to import to or leave empty to create a new one.
 The Bar ID is found in the URL for any cocktail in the Bar.